AlexGustafsson/homebridge-wol/README.md

 The Windows configuration example requires the `samba-common` package to be installed on the server.
 If you're on Windows 10 and you're signing in with a Microsoft account, the command should use your local username instead of your Microsoft ID (e-mail).
 Also note that you may or may not need to run `net rpc` with `sudo`.

 ##### SSH as wake or shutdown command
 The Raspberry Pi example uses the `sshpass` package to sign in on the remote host.
-The `-oStrictHostKeyChecking=no` parameter permits any key that the host may present.
-This usage is heavily discouraged.
-You should be using SSH keys to authenticate yourself.
+The `-oStrictHostKeyChecking=no` parameter permits any key that the host may present. **This usage is heavily discouraged.
+You should be using SSH keys to authenticate yourself.**

 ##### Secrets in the configuration
-Using username and passwords in a command is heavily discouraged as this stores them in the configuration file and may log them to the terminal output and or a log file.
+Using username and passwords in a command is **heavily discouraged** as this stores them in the configuration file in plaintext.
 Use other authentication methods or environment variables instead.

 <a id="contribute"></a>
 ### Contibute

 Any contribution is welcome.
 If you're not able to code it yourself, perhaps someone else is - so post an issue if there's anything on your mind.

 If you're new to the open source community, JavaScript, GitHub or just uncertain where to begin - [issues labeled "good first issue"](https://github.com/AlexGustafsson/homebridge-wol/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are a great place to start.
-Just comment an issue you'd like to investigate and you'll get guidance along the way.
+Just comment on an issue you'd like to investigate and you'll get guidance along the way.

 ##### Contributors